recp/im/README.md

-# im
+# image

-image loader library for fast loading images
+image loader library for fast load images, it will be optimized for render engines.

+It will provide lot of options, wait until first release.